pablomateo/sudokuSolver/README.md

 ## Personal vs Submitted Project

 I have added both the submitted required project and a personal version of it.
 To run the personal version, just clone this repository and access the downloaded folder.

 In order to run the project, open a **terminal** window and type:

     $ python3 personal_solution.py

 Make sure you have python3 installed in your computer.
 Follow the onscreen instructions to solve any Sudoku.

 --------------------------------------------------------------------

-## Instructions
+## Instructions - Udacity Project

 Follow the instructions in the classroom lesson to install and configure the AIND [Anaconda](https://www.continuum.io/downloads) environment.
 That environment includes several important packages that are used for the project.